 The use of a Cold Compress or Ice Pack can help you to decrease post-operative pain and swelling while also managing any pain from occasional inflammatory flare-ups (re-injury).
 Consistent treatment with a Cold Compress or Ice Pack will effectively reduce your inflammation, draw the pain out of your elbow and gently numb the nerve endings in your tissue for rapid, long-lasting pain relief.

-During your last few stages of rehabilitation, while you're undergoing physical therapy and focusing on improvements to your range of motion, it's important to maintain healthy blood flow in your elbow.
-Strong and healthy tissues need a solid local circulatory sytem, and this is why we talk so much about Deep Heat.
+During your last few stages of rehabilitation, while you're undergoing PT and focusing on improvements to your range of motion, it's important to maintain healthy blood flow in your elbow.
+Strong and healthy tissues need a solid local circulatory sytem, and this is why we talk so much about the T•Shellz Wrap®.
 Reduced blood flow slows down your recovery process.
 If your tissue remains in this condition, you'll always be at risk of re-injury that will severely set back your healing progress.

-Regular Deep Heat treatments via the TShellz Wrap will help increase blood flow in the area for hours with just one 20 minute application!
-There simply isn't a better home therapy product on the market to help you achieve an optimal recovery after surgery.
+Regular treatments with the TShellz Wrap will help increase blood flow in the area for hours with just one 20 minute application.
+There simply isn't a better home product on the market to help you achieve localized enhanced blood flow.

 If you want to heal quickly, you need to keep your blood moving and that's where Circulatory Boost, comes in.